Skip to main content

 MOBILedit Forensic uses iTunes backup for extracting data from iOS devices.

-If the user of the device has already configured the iTunes backup to be encrypted, having previously set a password for creating the iTunes backup in the device, it is necessary to know the user's password.
+If the user of the device has already configured the iTunes backup to be encrypted, by previously setting a password, it is necessary to know the user's password.
+MOBILedit Forensic Pro will prompt you to enter the iTunes backup password if known.

 If no password has been set, MOBILedit Forensic will ask you to set the iTunes password temporarily to “123”.